-Canadian Forest Products Ltd. (Canfor) achieved registration under the Canadian Standards Association CAN/CSA Z809-96 Sustainable Forest Management Standards for Tree Farm Licence (TFL) 30 in July 2001.
+Canadian Forest Products Ltd. (Canfor) achieved registration under the Canadian Standards Association CAN/CSA Z809-96 Sustainable Forest Management Standards for Tree Farm Licence 30 in July 2001.
 A public group - The TFL30 Public Advisory Group (PAG) was formed in September 2000 to help Canfor identify quantifiable local-level indicators and Objectives of Sustainable Forest Management.
-The 40 Indicators and Objectives identified by the TFL 30 PAG were detailed with associated forest management practices to achieve those objectives in a Sustainable Forest Management Plan (SFMP) for Tree Farm Licence 30 (Canfor SFMP, June 2001).
+The 40 Indicators and Objectives identified by the TFL 30 PAG were detailed with associated forest management practices to achieve those objectives in a Sustainable Forest Management Plan for Tree Farm Licence 30 (Canfor SFMP, June 2001 and updated May 2003).
 This report summarizes the status of each of those indicators.

 This report is prepared as part of the annual assessment to confirm Canfor's continued implementation of the registered CSA SFM.
-This report provides a status, to the end of 2003 or to March 31, 2004, of the 40 Indicators and Objectives of the SFMP.
+This report provides a status, to the end of 2004 or to March 31, 2005, of the 40 Indicators and Objectives of the SFM plan.
 In this report, each Indicator is re-iterated, and a brief status update is provided.
-For further reference to the intent of the Indicators and Objectives, or the practices involved, the reader should refer to Canfor's Sustainable Forest Management Plan for Tree Farm Licence 30 (Canfor SFMP, June 2001).
+For further reference to the intent of the Indicators and Objectives, or the practices involved, the reader should refer to Canfor's Sustainable Forest Management Plan for Tree Farm Licence 30 (Canfor SFMP, May 2003).

-Generally, the status of the Indicators has changed little since they were first reported in June's 2001 SFMP.
+Generally, the status of the Indicators has changed little since they were first reported in June's 2001 SFM plan.
 Given the long-term nature of forest management and forest management practices, these small changes are not surprising.
 Continued harvesting and growing forests have resulted in some changes to the seral stage and old growth representation, but generally, either the Objectives are still being met, or results are expected in the long-term.

-Progress in 2003/04 has been made on many Objectives such as Stream Crossing Quality Index with 7 new watersheds assessed, Alpha Wildlife's work on Rare and Endangered Species under Species Related Verifiers, and reworking of the survey methodology for Commercial & Non Commercial Diversity Index.
+Progress in 2004/05 has been made on many Objectives such as Stream Crossing Quality Index with 7 new watersheds assessed, Alpha Wildlife's work on Rare and Endangered Species under Species Related Verifiers, and continued reworking of the survey methodology for Commercial & Non Commercial Diversity Index .
 The remainder of this document and the detailed status of each indicator are provided below.

-As shown in the following table 92.5% (37 of 40) of the indicator objectives have been met or are pending and 7.5% (3 of 40) of the indicator objectives were not met.
+As shown in the following table 90% (36 of 40) of the indicator objectives have been met or are pending and 10% (4 of 40) of the indicator objectives were not met.